Orange-Cyberdefense/arsenal/cheats/impacket.md

 wmiexec.py <domain>/<user>:<password>@<ip>
 ```

-## wmiexec  with hash (execute a command shell without touching the disk or running a new service using DCOM)
+## wmiexec  with pass the hash (pth) (execute a command shell without touching the disk or running a new service using DCOM)
 ```
 wmiexec.py -hashes <hash> <user>@<ip>
 ```